-Nina Dobrev Says Returning To ‘The Vampire Diaries’ Was The Closure She Needed
+Nina Dobrev Says Returning On ‘The Vampire Diaries’ Was The Closure She Needed

 A post shared by The Vampire Diaries (@thecwtvd) on

-Although Nina Dobrev promised Julie Plec, TVD co-creator and executive producer, that she would be back on the show for the series finale, several outlets reported that Dobrev no longer had interest in reprising her role.
+Although Nina Dobrev promised Julie Plec, TVD co-creator and executive producer, that she will be back on the show for the series finale, several outlets reported that Dobrev no longer had interest in reprising her role.
 Clearly, that was not the case.
 Even if she had been MIA for almost two years, Dobrev shared that it wasn’t difficult to get back into character.

 “There’s a lot of Elena in me, so it was easy to join the family back up and pick up where we left off.”

 Shooting The Vampire Diaries series finale had been quite an emotional experience for Nina Dobrev.
-Although she might have done her “final” episode back in 2015, knowing that this will truly be the end for the hit CW series was a bittersweet moment.
-Dobrev shared that the cast and crew couldn’t help but get nostalgic while filming the last episode.
+Although she might have done her “final” episode back in 2015, knowing that this will truly be the end for the hit The CW series was a bittersweet moment.
+Dobrev shared that the cast and crew cannot help but get nostalgic while filming the last episode.

 Returning for The Vampire Diaries series finale was the closure Dobrev needed.
-A part of Elena’s story might have ended two years ago, but going back one more time to finish what she had started is definitely what Dobrev, and TVD fans, needed.
+A part of Elena’s story might have ended two years ago, but going back one more time to finish what she has started is definitely what Dobrev, and TVD fans, needed.

 “I’m very happy that we were able to make it work and that I came back because I really missed the whole family and wanted to be part of the final goodbye.
 It really has felt like the closure that I needed — that hopefully everybody needs — and I think it ends in such a beautiful way that everyone will be happy,” she shared.